Syphon/Processing/README.md

 * You can also pull in the Java repo after cloning the repository with ```git submodule update --init```.

-* Set the appropriate paths in the resources/build.properties file.

-* For example, in order to update the Java sumbodule with the latest upstream changes and then commit the update, you would do:
+* In order to update the Java sumbodule with the latest upstream changes and then commit the update, you would do:

 ```bash
 cd java/